Tinkle has 27 points, 11 boards in Oregon State’s 78-67 win - WHIZ News

 BIG PICTURE

-UC Santa Barbara: The Gauchos, who were picked to finish second in the Big West preseason media poll, have lost to Pac-12 opponents Oregon State and UCLA this season. … Jaquori McLaughlin, a 6-foot-4 junior guard, began his college career at Oregon State.
-He averaged 10.5 points and 3.3 assists as a freshman and transferred to USCB six games into his sophomore season.
-He had eight points and six assists in Wednesday’s game.
+UC Santa Barbara: The Gauchos, who were picked to finish second in the Big West preseason media poll, have lost to Pac-12 opponents Oregon State and UCLA this season. … Amadou Sow held his own inside against the Beavers with 14 points and 11 rebounds.

-Oregon State: The Beavers have won their last two games. … Tinkle, who played in his 100th career game Wednesday is the only Oregon State player to score in double figures every game this season.
+Oregon State: The Beavers have won their last two games after losing to Oklahoma in the Phil Knight Invitational at the Moda Center, home of the Portland Trail Blazers. … Tinkle, who played in his 100th career game Wednesday is the only Oregon State player to score in double figures every game this season.

 UP NEXT